William Henry Dorsey: His home museum

-The museum also included a heavy leather-covered Bible printed in Germany in 1736, owned by Dorsey’s grandfather and handed down to Dorsey by his mother.
+The museum also included a heavy leather-covered Bible printed in Germany in 1736, owned by Dorsey's grandfather and handed down to Dorsey by his mother.
 Above the Bible hung a framed copy of the Boston Gazette from March 12, 1770, with an article about the death of Crispus Attucks, the first person killed in the Revolutionary War.
-Another item was a candelabrum from an auction in Bordentown, NJ, in the 1840s of items owned by Joseph Bonaparte, the brother of Napoleon.
-There was a landscape by Duncanson tiled "The Evening", and a painting titled “Emancipation” and a head of Michelangelo by his friend Chaplin.
+Another item was a candelabrum from an auction in Bordentown, New Jersey, in the 1840s of items owned by Joseph Bonaparte, the brother of Napoleon.
+There was a landscape by Duncanson titled "The Evening", and a painting titled "Emancipation" and a head of Michelangelo by his friend Chaplin.

 Dorsey had an autograph of African American sculptor Edmonia Lewis, retrieved when she was 23.
 He tried to find a biography of her in her early 20s but apparently could not.
-He searched for a portrait of Attacks until he was convinced that no one had painted him.
-“It has been my continual aim, as I have journeyed along, to gather every fragment of published matter concerning the colored race,” Dorsey told the writer.
-“I have spared neither time nor money in prosecuting this hobby – you may call it, if you wish – and the fruits of my labor are beginning to show.
-Naturally, in all these years, I have been an enthusiast in garnering anything and everything that had to me an intrinsic value; but the most careful work and best results,” pointing to the shelves under discussion, which are so well filled with material respecting the colored man.
-“I have here.
+He searched for a portrait of Attacks until he was convinced that no one had painted him."It has been my continual aim, as I have journeyed along, to gather every fragment of published matter concerning the colored race", Dorsey told the writer.
+"I have spared neither time nor money in prosecuting this hobby – you may call it, if you wish – and the fruits of my labor are beginning to show.
+Naturally, in all these years, I have been an enthusiast in garnering anything and everything that had to me an intrinsic value; but the most careful work and best results", pointing to the shelves under discussion, which are so well filled with material respecting the colored man.
+"I have here.
 Nothing of importance has escaped me, as I am a subscriber and reader of the more important books and magazines, and while I seldom preserve any data in its original state, you will find it cut out and placed in its proper position.
 I have not made any history; I have simply collated, and to anyone wishing to write an essay or volume upon the history and progress of the colored race in this nineteenth century, I have material that cannot be duplicated elsewhere.
-My portraits, books and letters are simply priceless, and nothing gives me more pleasure than to show and explain them to anyone feeling sufficient interest in them to visit me.”
+My portraits, books and letters are simply priceless, and nothing gives me more pleasure than to show and explain them to anyone feeling sufficient interest in them to visit me".